What to expect at a well-baby visit

 Your baby’s examination will include many of the same tests and measurements that you experience during an adult checkup.
-Variations of this examination will be performed a few days after birth, and then at months one, two, four, six, nine, 12, 18 and 24.
+Variations of this examination will be performed a few days after birth and then at months one, two, four, six, nine, 12, 18 and 24.

 These three measurements will be tracked throughout the first two years of life (and beyond).
 Your doctor will compare your baby’s height and weight to standard growth charts to ensure she’s developing as expected.

-“During your baby’s first appointments, the doctor will check her belly to make sure the umbilical cord stump has fallen off and the belly button is healing well,” said Dr. Campfield.
+“During your baby’s first appointments, the doctor will check her belly to make sure the umbilical cord stump has fallen off and the belly button is healing well,” explains Dr. Campfield.
 “He’ll also press gently on her belly to check for hernias and enlarged organs.”

-He’ll also examine your baby’s genitals to look for normal development.
+The doctor will also examine your baby’s genitals to look for normal development.
 If you have a boy, the doctor will check to see if the testes have descended into the scrotum and the circumcision, if performed, is healing well.